line/lighthouse/README.md

 ### Pre-trained weights
 Pre-trained weights can be downloaded from [here](https://drive.google.com/file/d/1ebQbhH1tjgTmRBmyOoW8J9DH7s80fqR9/view?usp=drive_link).
 Download and unzip on the home directory.
+If you want individual weights, download from [reproduced results tables](#reproduced-results).

 ### Datasets
 Due to the copyright issue, we here distribute only feature files.